-Turner Christian Church is an independent, non-denominational church in Turner, Oregon.
+Turner Christian Church is an autonomous, non-denominational church in Turner, Oregon.
 We are a body of believers in Jesus Christ who are working together to connect with God and his Church, to grow in faith and love, and to serve our community and world.

 What We Believe

 We believe that Jesus is the Christ, the Son of the Living God, and He is our Lord and Savior.

 We believe that Christianity is about following Jesus Christ, not about agreeing on the details of doctrine.
 Therefore we do not have a creed or statement of faith, beyond our declaration that Jesus is the Christ.

 As a church we believe very much that the Bible is God’s inspired word to humanity, and the New Testament sets the norm for the Church.
 We seek in every way to obey the Word of God.
 At the same time, we recognize that God calls us to obedience, not perfect theology, and therefore we define our fellowship by our dedication to following Jesus, not by our agreement on interpreting the details of Scripture.
 If you profess Jesus Christ as your Lord, we consider you a brother or sister in Christ.